It wasn’t just one of the great dressage performances of all time, it was the night that changed the sport forever!

+All-Session tickets for both disciplines are now on sale.
 All-Session Ticket Packages are available as follows:

 *Additional fees may apply

 All VIP ticket holders will have access to the impressive Taylor Harris Club presented by Lugano Diamonds which will be an amazing experience.
-Located in the Thomas & Mack Center’s brand new Strip View Pavilion, the new 36,000 square-foot, two-story magnificent VIP space has an outdoor patio overlooking the stabling area with spectacular views of the world-famous Las Vegas Strip.
+Located in the brand new Strip View Pavilion, the new 36,000 square-foot, two-story magnificent VIP space has an outdoor patio overlooking the stabling area with spectacular views of the world-famous Las Vegas Strip.
 Access to the Taylor Harris Club, presented by Lugano Diamonds will provide:

 - VIP seating in the first four rows of the venue